 - 2nd in HANDS Challenge Task 3 ‘RGB-Based Hand Pose Estimation During Object Manipulation’ ICCV 2019

-- Diane Larlus and Naila Murray to serve as area chairs for ICCV 2019.
+- Diane Larlus and Naila Murray area chairs for ICCV 2019.

 - New feature detector R2D2 wins Visual Localization Challenge at CVPR 2019 (arxiv)

-- Gregory Rogez is co-organizing the 3D HUMANS workshop at CVPR 2019.
+- Gregory Rogez co-organizing 3D HUMANS workshop at CVPR 2019.

-- Diane Larlus is co-organizing the FFSS-USAD workshop at CVPR 2019.
+- Diane Larlus co-organizing FFSS-USAD workshop at CVPR 2019.

 - Jon Almazán, Claudine Combe, Diane Larlus, and Rafael Sampaio de Rezende conducted a lecture and practical session on visual search as part of the Mathématiques / Vision / Apprentissage (MVA) master programme at ENS.

 - Accepted paper for publication at IEEE TPAMI: Gregory Rogez, Philippe Weinzaepfel and Cordelia Schmid: LCR-Net++: Multi-person 2D and 3D Pose Detection in Natural Images

 - Accepted paper for publication in IEEE TPAMI: David Novotny, Diane Larlus and Andrea Vedaldi: Capturing the Geometry of Object Categories from Video Supervision.

 - Accepted paper at ECCV 2018: David Novotny, Samuel Albanie, Diane Larlus, Andrea Vedaldi.
 Semi-Convolutional Operators for Instance Segmentation.

 - Demo accepted at ECCV 2018: Philippe Weinzaepfel and Gregory Rogez.
 LCR-Net++: Multi-person 2D and 3D Pose Detection in Natural Images.